seannam/RealTasks/README.md

 # Real Tasks
 A simple to do app created in Swift 3.1 using Realm Mobile Database
+Time Spent: 11 hours

 ## Features
 - [x] Create tasks with priority and date
-- [ ] Edit tasks
+- [x] Edit tasks
 - [x] Delete tasks
 - [x] Priority Levels
-- [ ] Search
+- [x] Search
-- [ ] Sort by priority
+- [x] Sort by priority
-- [ ] Sort by date
+- [x] Sort by date

+## Issues
+- Reordering tasks does not work.
+This means any editing or deleting of actions after sorting or searching may result in incorrect details being shown.